A Standard DISC assessment

 highlights two aspects of behaviour:

-Basic behaviour – the natural style, influenced by genetics and early learning, which tends to remain stable over time.
+Basic behaviour – our natural behaviour – who we are in a safe environment.
+Basic behaviour is influenced by genetics and early learning, but tends to remain stable over time.

-Adapted behaviour – the adjustments made in response to environmental or situational demands.
-As adapted behaviour is learned, it may vary significantly between contexts.
+Adapted behaviour – the adjustments we make to our behaviour in order to adapt to different environments and situations, e.g. in the workplace.
+Since adapted behaviour is learned, it can vary considerably between different contexts.

-Origins - The DISC framework was introduced by psychologist William Moulton Marston in 1928 to describe four observable patterns of behaviour—Dominance, Influence, Steadiness and Compliance.
-His work focused on how emotions drive behaviour in everyday situations, not on fixed personality types.
+Origin – The DISC model was introduced by psychologist William Moulton Marston in 1928 to describe four observable behaviour patterns: Dominance, Influence, Steadiness and Compliance.
+His work focused on how emotions affect behaviour in everyday situations, rather than on fixed personality types.
+DISC is designed with a clear purpose and uses a visual colour language, inspired by Goethe's colour theory, which makes the results easy to interpret and communicate.

 Benefits of DISC